TopukovAndrej/Final-Project-Student-Files/README.md

-# Final Project - Student Files
+# Student Files
-The repository for my final project, Student Files, a full stack web application that keeps student dossiers.
+The repository for my project, Student Files, a full stack web application that keeps student dossiers.

 ## Technologies used
  - Backend: .NET Core 9, C#